Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Results and Discussions

-We calculated the photon-ALP oscillation probability for TXS0506+056 following section \ref{sec:method}.
+We calculate the photon-ALP oscillation probability for the three phases of TXS0506+056 mentioned above following Sec. \ref{sec:method}.

-\subsection{VHE activity around IC170922-A}
+\subsubsection{VHE activity around IC170922-A}

-In this section, we discuss the results obtained for VHE Flare 1, VHE Quiescent and VHE Flare 2 using the Fermi-LAT and MAGIC events.
-The VHE events observed by MAGIC are collected from \cite{ansoldi2018blazar, acciari2022investigating}.
-We used the modelling parameters for these phases as listed in \cite{acciari2022investigating}.
-The parameters used in the BJMF model in \texttt{gammaALPs} package are listed in Table \ref{table:source_params}.
-Note that for this study, we have not considered ICMF model.
+In this section, we discuss the results obtained for VHE Flare 1, and VHE Quiescent associated with the IC170922-A event using the \textit{Fermi}-LAT and MAGIC events.
+The VHE events observed by MAGIC are collected from Ref. \cite{ansoldi2018blazar, acciari2022investigating}.
+We use the modeling parameters for these phases from \cite{acciari2022investigating}.
+The parameters used in the BJMF model in the \texttt{gammaALPs} package are listed in Table \ref{table:source_params}.
+Note that for this study we do not consider the ICMF model.